AuburnSounds/Dplug/README.md

 It is a part-time operation, from people who release commercial plug-ins.

 Being stable and relatively bug-free is deemed more important to us than implement every possible feature.
 It's often than enhancements get postponed in favour of product development, so please be patient!

-We're looking for ways to improve governance as more contributors have appeared with contrasted agendas.

 - Where do I start?